CircleCI-Archived/schema-typer/README.md

 Q: Why the hell build this?

-A: core.typed is good at compile-time validation. prismatic/schema is good at run-time validation.
-This avoids duplication between your core.type definition, and your schema definition.
+A: core.typed is good at compile-time validation. prismatic/schema is good at run-time validation. schema-typer avoids duplication between your core.type definition, and your schema definition.
 Having types for schemas allows you to prove at compile-time that validation is happening, at runtime.